DSACMS/npd_csviper/AI_Instructions/core_design.md

    - For **MySQL**: executes `LOAD DATA LOCAL INFILE` pointing to the local CSV file.
 Note that this assumes the CSV file is in the same place on the client and server systems.. for now.
    - For **PostgreSQL**: uses `psycopg2.copy_expert()` to execute the `COPY FROM STDIN` command, streaming the local CSV file into the remote database.

+7. **Post Import SQL**:
+   1. This stage should load all of the data in the correct order from {output_dir}/post_import_sql/*.sql
+   2. Then, this should the database connection to loop over these SQL:
+   3. For each SQL statement replace the REPLACE_ME_DATABASE_NAME and REPLACE_ME_TABLE_NAME with the schema and table names respectively
+   4. Then execute each SQL statement, crashing when any of them fail with the corresponding error message from the database engine.
 ---

 ## Shared Utility Class: Column Name Normalization